More About Yes, Chef! Culinary Camp

 Reviews From Campers

-“It was such a great experience.
-I had so much fun and learned a lot.
-I actually won a performance award on the first day.
-It had been such a great experience for me and I will continue to use all of the great skills and techniques that I have learned and use them in my daily life.
-Thank you so much for this opportunity!!!” – Isaiah
+“I had so much fun and learned a lot.
+I even won a performance award!
+It was such a great experience and I will continue to use all of the skills and techniques that I have learned in my daily life and beyond.
+Thank you so much for this opportunity!” – Isaiah

 “The chef instructor was organized, she waited for us if we were falling behind, helpful on how to substitute a certain ingredient if we ever ran out, she kept us engaged by asking us questions about our food interests or questions about the lesson.
 After doing this program it reminded me why I love being passionate about food and cooking.” – Ulises